The Wolfman (film): Filming

 Shooting took place from 3 March to 23 June 2008, in Britain.
-At that time the film was budgeted at US$85 million.
+At that time, the film was budgeted at US$85 million.
 They shot at Pinewood Studios in Buckinghamshire, Chatsworth in Derbyshire and Castle Combe in Wiltshire.
 They transformed Chatsworth House by adding weeds, dead grass and ivy.
 They also shot in Lacock in Wiltshire, a village conserved by the National Trust for Places of Historic Interest or Natural Beauty, for a day (the butcher's barn and external shots).
 Universal donated £5,000 to the village, in return for filming in the tithe barn for a scene involving frozen corpses.
 A funeral scene was also shot beside the Temple of Ancient Virtue at Stowe House, with the temple coated in false ivy and copious amounts of smoke/mist floating over the setting.
 There were also scenes filmed on Dartmoor, Devon at Foggintor Quarry.
 Pick-ups at Pinewood were conducted in May 2009.

-The cast and crew were back on location re-shooting the film in the grounds of the Old Royal Naval College and park in Greenwich over the weekends of 22-25 and 30–31 May 2009.
-The purpose of the re-shoots was to change the way one werewolf looked in the film.
+The cast and crew were back on location reshooting the film in the grounds of the Old Royal Naval College and park in Greenwich over the weekends of 22–25 and 30–31 May 2009.
+The purpose of the reshoots was to change the way one werewolf looked in the film.
 Previously, it stood on two legs, but now, it stands on four.
 Also, an action scene was added between "the Wolf Man and the Werewolf" according to second unit director Vic Armstrong.

 Visual effects

-Rick Baker created the make-up for The Wolfman.
-When he heard Universal was remaking the film, he eagerly pursued it, as both The Wolf Man and Frankenstein inspired him to become a make-up artist as a child.
+Rick Baker created the makeup for The Wolfman.
+When he heard Universal was remaking the film, he eagerly pursued it, as both The Wolf Man and Frankenstein inspired him to become a makeup artist as a child.
 He acknowledged transforming del Toro was not difficult because he is a hairy man: "Going from Benicio to Benicio as the Wolf Man isn't a really extreme difference.
 Like when I did An American Werewolf in London, we went from this naked man to a four-legged hound from Hell, and we had a lot of room to go from the transformation and do a lot of really extreme things.
 Here we have Benicio del Toro, who's practically the Wolf Man already, to Benicio del Toro with more hair and bigger teeth."